-Currently the Cities of Madison, Milwaukee, Appleton, Cudahy, Janesville, and Sun Prairie provide these protections at the local level, with comprehensive gender-inclusive housing, employment and public accommodations protections, in addition to policies in Dane County and Milwaukee County.
-We continue to work to advance local ordinances in targeted communities as a method of educating the public about this issue and to underscore the need for a larger statewide push for transgender inclusive protections.
+Currently the cities of Appleton, Cudahy, De Pere, Green Bay, Janesville, La Crosse, Madison, Milwaukee, Oshkosh (partial protections), Sun Prairie, Racine, and Verona provide these protections at the local level, with comprehensive gender-inclusive housing, employment and public accommodations protections.
+In addition, Dane County and Milwaukee County have fair housing protections and personnel policies that prohibit LGBTQ discrimination.
+We continue to work to advance local ordinances in targeted communities as a method of educating the public about this issue and to underscore the need for comprehensive state and federal laws.

-To learn more about transgender terminology, including gender identity and expression, check out this guide from the National Center for Transgender Equality.
+To learn more about transgender and non-binary people, check out this resource from the National Center for Transgender Equality.

 Wisconsin’s Nondiscrimination Laws

 You cannot legally be fired, demoted, denied a job, or otherwise treated unequally in your workplace because of your sexual orientation.
 The law covers all employers, including labor unions, employment agencies, and licensing agencies.